New thinking on allergy prevention serves as the springboard to a category of baby foods that introduce peanut – and much more.

 For high-risk babies who are four to six months old and not suspected of being allergic, the new guidelines recommend they be fed six to seven grams of peanut protein per week over at least three meals.

-However, if a family decides to tackle multiple allergenic foods, Pistiner notes that, beyond peanut, there isn’t yet “a best-practice approach” for introducing foods known to be top allergens as a means of disease prevention.
-“We just don’t have the data on the lower or significantly lower doses.”
+If a family decides to tackle multiple allergenic foods, Pistiner notes that, beyond peanut, there isn’t yet “a best-practice approach” for introducing foods known to be top allergens as a means of disease prevention.
 He looks forward to having more studies “to be able to give additional solid recommendations.”

 But in the meantime, informed health-care providers can offer guidance specific to the families they care for.
-Pistiner simply reminds fellow physicians “to keep in mind issues of affordability, practicality, safety and quality of life.”
 Speak to your physician about the best advice for your baby and your family.

 Hello, Peanut! – Organic peanut-only introduction and maintenance mixes to add to baby food.
 Introduction packets contain gradually increasing amounts of peanut powder, plus organic sprouted oat flakes.